ogbinar/RPG/README.md

 - Black Widow (Avengers)
 - Jim Raynor (Starcraft)

 villain - who is your favoriate villain?
+(HOW TO RUN YOUR VILLAINS)
 - rita repulsa (Power Rangers)
 - Terminator (Terminator)
 - lots of gremlins (The Gremlins)